fahis1/DELL-latitude-7390-hackintosh-monterey/README.md

 # IMPORTANT

 CFGlock needs to be unlocked

 CFGlock offset is 0x52D
-you have to unlock it manually from modGRUBshell see dortania guide for more details alcid in config.plist NVRAM -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args -- alcid=<appropriate layout id according to your codec on https://github.com/acidanthera/applealc/wiki/supported-codecs >
+you have to unlock it manually from modGRUBshell see dortania guide for more details

-if you are having issues with inbuit-speaker or headphones connnected through audio jack try changing the boot-args
+if you are having issues with inbuit-speaker or headphones connnected through audio jack try changing the boot-args alcid in config.plist

+NVRAM -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args -- alcid= < appropriate layout id according to your codec on https://github.com/acidanthera/applealc/wiki/supported-codecs >

 you have to generate your own smbios details and place them in your config.plist